When is ITV drama White House Farm on TV? What’s it about?

-On an evening in August 1985, 5 members of the identical household had been murdered in an Essex farmhouse.
-The horrific killings, which included two six-year-old boys, are actually set to be the topic of a factual drama on ITV which goals to offer “fascinating insight” into how the incident unfolded.
+On an evening in August 1985, 5 members of the identical household have been murdered in an Essex farmhouse.
+The horrific killings, which included two six-year-old boys, are actually set to be the topic of a factual drama on ITV which goals to supply “fascinating insight” into how the incident unfolded.

-Right here is all it’s worthwhile to learn about White Home Farm…
+Right here is all it is advisable to learn about White Home Farm…

 When is White Home Farm on TV?